Predictive Modeling for High Impact Active Learning Classrooms: Methods

 \subsubsection{Quantifying Student Learning with Concept Inventories}

-We measure student learning using the effect size Cohen's \textit{d} \citep{nissen_comparison_2018} between pre-test scores and post-test scores on concept inventories, defined as:
+We measure student learning using the effect size Cohen's \textit{d} \cite{nissen_comparison_2018} between pre-test scores and post-test scores on concept inventories, defined as:

 where $m_{pre}$ and $m_{post}$ are the mean student scores on the pre-tests and post-tests, respectively, and $\sigma_{pre}$ and $\sigma_{post}$ are the standard deviations of the pre-test and post-test scores, respectively.
 This metric provides a dimensionless measure of student learning in each course, allowing us to combine student scores across a range of disciplines, courses, student populations, and concept inventories.
+The ability to compare scores across concept inventories is particularly important in this work, with 28 different concept inventories represented across our dataset.
+Fig. \ref{fig:pre_post} shows the relationships between concept inventory mean pre-test scores, mean post-test scores, and effect sizes present in the data.
+The nature of this work necessitates the use of effect size as a summary statistic, however, as demonstrated in Fig. \ref{fig:gains}, effect size is strongly correlated with gain.
+This may aid in interpretation for readers with more familiarity with gain as a summary statistic.
 We removed three classes from the dataset because they had pre-test scores over 60\% and high pre-test scores limit the range of possible learning gains, creating ceiling effects that lead to non-normal distributions of scores.

-\subsection{Modeling}
+\subsubsection{Modeling}

 In this section, we describe our development of a predictive model that maps four COPUS codes -- Lec (lecture), WG (group worksheets), CG (clicker question group work), and SQ (student questions) -- to effect sizes.
-Model weights were fit using the ordinary least squares (OLS) module from the \textit{statsmodel} package in Python \citep{seabold_statsmodels_2010}.
-Because the aim of this work is predictive by nature~\cite{shmueli_explain_2010, aiken_framework_2021}, we used predictive metrics for model selection, namely the small sample adjusted Aikake Information Criterion (AICc).
+Source code is available at \url{https://doi.org/10.5281/zenodo.19598369}.
+Model weights were fit using the ordinary least squares (OLS) module from the \textsc{statsmodel} \cite{seabold_statsmodels_2010} package in Python.
+Because the aim of this work is predictive by nature \cite{shmueli_explain_2010, aiken_framework_2021}, we used predictive metrics for model selection, namely the small sample adjusted Aikake Information Criterion (AICc).
 AIC is a measure of the predictive power of a model that quantifies the amount of information lost when the model is applied.
 The measure rewards goodness of fit by maximizing a likelihood function and penalizes model complexity (e.g., large numbers of predictor variables) to avoid overfitting.